koadman/platypusfarm/platypusfarm/docs/nectar_cloud.md

 - [GVL](https://genome.edu.au/wiki/GVL) -- currently ~ release 3.4
 - [Bio-Linux](http://environmentalomics.org/bio-linux/) -- currently release 8

-GVL is presently a highly supported part of the NeCTAR's cloud, with the goal of making bioinformatics analysis accessible and reproducible for all biologist.
+GVL is presently a highly supported part of the NeCTAR's cloud, with the goal of making bioinformatics analysis accessible and reproducible for all biologists.

-***Inital Start-up***
+***Initial Start-up***

 Images when first launched are automatically assigned a public IP address and transient storage.
-Transient storage exists only as long as the instance: 10GB primary (/dev/vda) and 30GB per CPU seconary (/dev/vdb).
+Transient storage exists only as long as the instance: 10GB primary (/dev/vda) and 30GB per CPU secondary (/dev/vdb).

 The primary device can be backed up by use of snap-shots, while the secondary device is excluded.
 Retaining data from the secondary device is left to the user.